 Read more: Everything about Xbox Game Pass Ultimate

 Sony’s Game Pass rival is currently PS Now.
-For $9.99 a month, you get a library of PlayStation games from across the PS2, PS3, and PS4 eras which can be streamed to your console or a Windows PC via the cloud.
+For $9.99 a month, you get a library of PlayStation games from across the PS2, PS3, and PS4 eras, which you can stream to your console or a Windows PC via the cloud.
 Alternatively, you can download PS4 and PS2 games (but not PS3) directly to the PS5.
 While the lower price is nice, the biggest knock against PS Now is that it’s populated by older titles.
 Sony’s biggest hitters of 2020 — Demon’s Souls, The Last of Us: Part 2, and Ghost of Tsushima — are nowhere to be found.

 Then there’s PlayStation Plus.
 It performs the same role as Xbox Live Gold on Microsoft’s consoles by enabling online play for $9.99 a month or $59.99 for a whole year.
 Sadly, this isn’t bundled with PS Now, so it’ll be just shy of $20 a month if you want both.